 - if the first PUCCH and any of the second PUCCHs do not include a UCI type with same priority, the UE transmits the PUCCH that includes the UCI type with higher priority and does not transmit the PUCCH that include the UCI type with lower priority

+When a PUCCH resource used for repetitions of a PUCCH transmission by a UE includes first and second spatial settings, or first and second sets of power control parameters, as described in [11, TS 38.321] and in clause 7.2.1, the UE

+- uses the first and second spatial settings, or the first and second sets of power control parameters, for first and second repetitions of the PUCCH transmission, respectively, when NPUCCHrepeat=2,

+- alternates between the first and second spatial settings, or between the first and second sets of power control parameters, respectively, per NPUCCHswitch repetitions of the PUCCH transmission, where NPUCCHswitch=1 if mappingPattern = ‘cyclicMapping’; else, NPUCCHswitch=2.

 A UE does not expect a PUCCH that is in response to a DCI format detection to overlap with any other PUCCH that does not satisfy the corresponding timing conditions in clause 9.2.5.

 If a UE would transmit a PUCCH over NPUCCHrepeat slots and the UE does not transmit the PUCCH in a slot from the NPUCCHrepeat slots due to overlapping with another PUCCH transmission in the slot, the UE counts the slot in the number of NPUCCHrepeat slots.